Your reading glasses lens strength is determined by

 Tip:

-As you move your reading glasses down your nose, the magnification increases.
-If you like to wear your readers low on your nose choose your lens power mindful of this and lower your lens power slightly.
+As you move reading glasses lower on your nose, the effective magnification increases.
+If you prefer wearing your readers low, choose your lens power with this in mind and consider selecting a slightly lower strength.

 • 25-30 years old start with +.50 - +.75